-- A PBE has public accountability for the purposes of Part C of this Standard if: - (a) at any time during the current or the preceding reporting period, the entity: - (i) is an FMC reporting entity or a class of FMC reporting entities that is considered to have a higher level of public accountability than other FMC reporting entities under section 461K of the Financial Markets Conduct Act 2013; or - (ii) is an FMC reporting entity or class of FMC reporting entities that is considered to have a higher level of public accountability by a notice issued by the FMA under section 461L(1)(a) of the Financial Markets Conduct Act 2013; or - (iii) is an issuer under the transitional provisions of the Financial Reporting Act 2013. - (b) the entity has the coercive power to tax, rate or levy to obtain public funds. - 71A An FMC reporting entity is deemed not to be publicly accountable for the purposes of paragraph 71 if it is not considered to have a higher level of public accountability than other FMC reporting entities by a notice issued by the FMA under section 461L(1)(b). - Public accountability is particularly important for public sector entities because: - (a) office holders are accountable to the general public and to electors for their management of public sector entities; - (b) elected officers are like trustees in their stewardship on behalf of the public; and - (c) the statutory right to tax, to levy or otherwise to acquire funds compulsorily creates an obligation to report to the public on the use of the funds acquired compulsorily. - A PBE does not have public accountability, for the purposes of Part C of this Standard, solely by reason of receiving public funds from another entity which has the coercive power to tax, rate or levy to obtain public funds. - Where the entity is a group in New Zealand, and the parent of the group has public accountability, the group is deemed to have public accountability.
+- Subject to paragraph 116, a NFP PBE has public accountability for the purposes of Part D of this Standard if at any time during the current or the preceding reporting period, the entity: - is an FMC reporting entity or a class of FMC reporting entities that is considered to have (a) a higher level of public accountability than other FMC reporting entities under section 461K of the Financial Markets Conduct Act 2013; or - is an FMC reporting entity or class of FMC reporting entities that is considered to have a (b) higher level of public accountability by a notice issued by the FMA under section 461L(1)(a) of the Financial Markets Conduct Act 2013; or - is an issuer under the transitional provisions of the Financial Reporting Act 2013. (c)

+- 115A An FMC reporting entity is deemed not to be publicly accountable for the purposes of paragraph 115 if it is not considered to have a higher level of public accountability than other FMC reporting entities by a notice issued by the FMA under section 461L(1)(b). - Where the entity is a group in New Zealand, and the parent of the group has public accountability, the group is deemed to have public accountability.
 A group shall not be considered to have public accountability solely by reason of a subsidiary having public accountability.